polinalester/IntelligentSystems_hw/README.md

 for appropriate values of a, c, and m.
 You should implement a method with parameters a, c, m, and seed that yields a Stream.
 Try out a = 25214903917, c = 11, and m = 2^48.
-- [ ] 9.
-Write a method public static Stream zip(Stream first, Stream second) that
-alternates elements from the streams first and second, stopping when one of them runs out of elements.
+- [x] 9.
+Write a method public static Stream zip(Stream first, Stream second) that alternates elements from the streams first and second, stopping when one of them runs out of elements.
+- [ ] 10. ( Optional ) Online palindrome detection.
+Read in characters one at a time.
+Report at each instant if the current string is a palindrome.
+Use the Rabin-Karp hashing algorithm.